-To avoid accidents, the following fundamental advice should be carefully read before using gas appliances or changing gas cylinders.
+To avoid accidents, the following fundamental advice should be carefully read before using gas appliances.

 - Always read and follow the use and maintenance instructions provided by the manufacturers of gas equipment.
-Should any soot accumulate on pans, fire radiants, etc., or any smell be produced. consult a competent installer on the correct maintenance and adjustment of hurners - Never check for gas leaks with a naked flame. - Always turn off the gas cylinder valve(s) or inlet to the motorhome or other dwelling when gas appliances are not in use. - Never use gas appliances without adequate ventilation.
+Should any soot accumulate on pans, fire radiants, etc., or any smell be produced, consult a competent installer on the correct maintenance and adjustment of burners. - Never check for gas leaks with a naked flame. - Never use gas appliances without adequate ventilation.
 All gas appliances require a plentiful supply of fresh air for correct operation.
 Fixed ventilators or air inlets should not be stopped up.
 Where practicable, turn off all appliances before retiring to bed, preferably at the cylinder or inlet to the motorhome or other dwelling. - Unless the appliance incorporates automatic ignition, when lighting an appliance always make sure you apply a lighted match or taper to the burner before turning on the gas. - If any appliance is disconnected for repair, maintenance, etc., ensure that the gas line is capped off. - If taps are stiff to operate or appear to be a source of leakage, call in a competent installer to rectify.
 LPG taps require a special grease. - Always seek advice when in doubt.